The Future of Education

 Accepted Abstracts

-ChatGPT as a Mediating Tool in Education: Enhancing Learning Efficiency, Academic Performance, and Academic Self-Concept In Effort-Talent Focused Environments
+ChatGPT as a Mediating Tool in Education: Enhancing Learning Efficiency, Academic Performance, and Academic Self-Concept in Effort-Talent Focused Environments

 Leah Li Echiverri, Wenzhou Kean University (China)